rscobie/ECE_573_FINAL_PROJECT/README.md

 # start nodes

-make sure roscore is running first:
+make sure roscore is running first in a separate terminal:
 `roscore`

 to launch the project in its entirety, run